mikaelbr/podcast-player/README.md

 # podcast-player
-CLI tool for listening to podcasts.
+CLI tool for listening to podcasts from an RSS feed.